nguy/artview/README.md

 We are always looking for feedback.

 Please contact Nick Guy at above email or preferably open an [Issue](https://github.com/nguy/artview/issues) with any problems you encounter.

-Known issues exist when using python 2.6, we are trying to track these down currently.